 I didn’t want the gold band to go all the way into the fender well, so I decided to do feathering with the green.

 I put a little bit of green base coat in my Warwick 878SHE, which is a great mini spray gun.
-Check out the LearnAutoBodyAndPaint Shop Page for more information about this spray gun.
-We also have other quality spray guns at the Shop!

 I’m blending our green here to give it a custom look.
 I decided to go into the Mazda a little bit more and do a little bit of paint spray graphic look.
 I went too much with it though, regretted and wished that I could have stopped earlier, but it turned out nice anyways.
 It doesn’t look that bad after all.